anshulxs/live-ascii/README.md

 A lightweight Python app that converts your webcam feed into live ASCII art in real time.

-## Demo

-Your camera feed — rendered entirely in characters, updating live in a desktop window.

 ## Requirements

 - Python 3.8+